suyash-sketch/meeting_negotiator_v1_env/README.md

 * **Description:** Multi-timezone coordination optimizing for soft preferences.
 * **The Catch:** The agent must schedule two meetings into two valid slots.
 Greedily taking the first available slot incurs a `-0.15` penalty.
 Planning ahead and reversing the order yields the optimal `-0.10` penalty (Score: 0.90).
 A perfect 1.00 is mathematically impossible.

-### 3. HARD: The Deadline Trap
+### 3. HARD: The Deadline Trap & The Decoy
-* **Max Score: 0.85**
+* **Max Score: 1.00**
-* **Description:** A complex priority cascade requiring multi-step lookahead, dynamic meeting bumping, and strict deadline management across three timezones.
+* **Description:** A complex priority cascade requiring multi-step lookahead, dynamic meeting bumping, strict deadline management, and soft-constraint optimization across three timezones.
-* **The Catch:** Executing the optimal priority cascade forces the agent to schedule meetings outside of Bob and Alice's preferred hours.
-Navigating the cascade flawlessly yields the maximum possible score of `0.850` (due to `-0.15` in unavoidable preference penalties).
+* **The Catch:** The model must execute a flawless priority bump to schedule a tight-deadline meeting, while actively tracking dynamically injected pending requests.
+Furthermore, the timeline contains a chronological "Decoy Trap."
+Greedy models that grab the first available slot will silently violate executive preferences (Max Score: `0.90`).
+Elite models that simulate the whole board and look ahead will find the optimal slot and achieve a perfect `1.00`.

 ## Quick Start